 Considering two types of attacks: (1) Attack from a single adversary, it could modify the id for the downstream router to evade the probabilistic authentication.
-But as the id is part of the input of the mark, the $mark{r_i}$ of downstream routers are wrong.
-The destination will filter this packet with the $\overline{mark{pkt}}$ .
-(2) The colluding attack, for example, $R_1$ and $R_3$ in Fig. 1, $R_1$ modifies the $\overline{id}$ from $R_2$ to $R_4$ , $R_2$ does not authenticate the source, and $R_3$ modifies the $\overline{id}$ back to $R_2$ again.
-This packet can reach the destination, but as the $\overline{id}$ is part of the input of the mark, the $mark{r_2}$ is wrong.
-Then the destination will filter the packet based on the $\overline{mark{pkt}}$ .
-At the end of each epoch, the destination will find that the probability is not the same as the policy negotiated with the source.
+But as the id is part of the input of the mark, the mark{ri} of downstream routers are wrong.
+The destination will filter this packet with the $mark{pkt}$.
+(2) The colluding attack, for example, R_1 and R_3 in Fig. 1, R_1 modifies the id from R_2 to R_4 , R_2 does not authenticate the source, and R_3 modifies the id back to R_2 again.
+This packet can reach the destination, but as the idis part of the input of the mark, the mark{r2} is wrong.
+Then the destination will filter the packet based on the $mark{pkt}$.
+At the end of each epoch, the destination will find that the probability is not the same as the policy negotiated with the probability is not the same as the policy negotiated with the source.